sebastien/ui.js/docs/design.md

 one item that has changed, without having to re-render the whole list, like it would be the case with say, React.

+The PubSub bus can be used both in the regular Pub/Sub model, but also as a way to manage queues.
+A publisher can set to accumulate value, and a subscriber can consume values, which will prevent the value from being accessed by another handler.

+-   A channel can be used as a queue (accumulating values).
+For instance, when a component is created, its Create events are triggered, but the script may not yet be loaded at the point the event is fired.
+In this case the events will be accumulated and flushed.

 ## 3-States Approach

 There are always three states/sources of data, each passed from parent